kambiz1363/MariaDB/README.md

 * MariaDB offers support for PHP, one of the most popular web development languages.
 * MariaDB offers Galera cluster technology.
 * MariaDB also offers many operations and commands unavailable in MySQL, and eliminates/replaces features impacting performance negatively.
+## MariaDB Closter
+Clusters come in two general configurations, active-passive and active-active.
+In active-passive clusters, all writes are done on a single active server and then copied to one or more passive servers that are poised to take over only in the event of an active server failure.
+Some active-passive clusters also allow SELECT operations on passive nodes.
+In an active-active cluster, every node is read-write and a change made to one is replicated to all.
+ Galera is a database clustering solution that enables you to set up multi-master clusters using synchronous replication.
+Galera automatically handles keeping the data on different nodes in sync while allowing you to send read and write queries to any of the nodes in the cluster.